At Pitt-Bradford, you’ll go beyond.

 The power of Pitt

 Since we’re a regional campus of the University of Pittsburgh, our students can take advantage of the vast resources offered by the University while studying on our campus.
 You’ll have access to more than four million volumes and 35,000 periodicals through the University’s library system.
 You will be able to explore internship and career opportunities among all of the campuses in the Pitt system.
-You’ll be able to take advantage of countless study abroad opportunities, whether you spend a summer or a semester in such faraway places as England, Costa Rica, or South Africa.
+You’ll be able to take advantage of countless study abroad opportunities, whether you spend a summer or a semester in such faraway places as Ireland, Thailand, or Germany.
 And when you’re close to graduating, you’ll be able to tap into the networking opportunities through the Pitt Career Network, which has more than 200,000 alumni.

 FACT AND FIGURES